Goldman creates 'brain trust' in effort to boost deals business

 The group is expected to come up with out-of-the box ideas and focus on clients who want to acquire or make big investments in businesses across industries, and do not fit neatly into individual categories, like technology or industrials, that sector bankers already cover.

 Berkshire owns more than 90 businesses across aerospace, energy industrials, financials, transportation, consumer products and food.
-Meanwhile, SoftBank’s Vision Fund has invested in companies ranging from satellite startup OneWeb to asset manager Fortress Investment Group LLC (FIG.N).
+Meanwhile, SoftBank’s Vision Fund has invested in companies ranging from satellite startup OneWeb to asset manager Fortress Investment Group LLC.

 On top of spotting deal opportunities, the new team will analyze broad trends like the impact of oil prices across various sectors.